 The smoke in the lab during Norman Osborn's transformation scene was originally white but was then digitally altered to green.
 Director Sam Raimi wanted to use real green smoke, but went with the CG effect when prop designers could not create a colored smoke that was non-toxic.

 In the comics, Peter Parker designed and made Spider-Man's synthetic spider web and the mechanical wrist guns that fire it.
-In the movie he shoots the web from his own body.
+In the movie he shoots web fluid that is actual proteinaceous spider-silk from his own wrists.
 Director Sam Raimi answered the protests of comic book fans saying that it was more credible to have Peter shoot web this way than for a high school boy to be able to produce a wonder adhesive in his spare time that 3M could not make.

 One of Peter's sketches for possible costume ideas is nearly identical to the black-and-white suit Spider-Man wore in the comics during the early-to-mid-1980s (and was then adopted by his enemy Venom), except that the spider insignia is red, not white.
 Peter's note on this sketch: "Needs more color."